 Nail guns are popular because they shorten training time and reduce effort.
-It takes years of practice to become proficient at hand nailing, but nail gun productivity can be achieved almost immediately.
+It takes years of practice to become proficient at hand nailing, but nail gun productivity may be achieved almost immediately.
 In spite of the productivity advantages that gun-nailing offers, we still offer a hand nailing option for our highest quality installations.

-On pre-1960’s homes, roof sheathing boards are typically 5-1/2″ wide.
+On structures built prior to about 1960, roof sheathing boards are typically 5-1/2″ wide.
 Plywood and OSB sheathing have been much more commonly used on structures built after that time.
-When installing shingles over these relatively narrow boards, many nails will unintentionally be driven between the boards.
+When installing shingles over relatively narrow 5-1/2″ boards, many nails will be unintentionally driven between the boards.
 If not pulled out and re-located, these nails will back-out over time.
-When hand driving a nail between the boards, you can feel that the nail missed (and you can use the claws of your hammer to pull the nail out).
-This feel is not present when using a nail gun, and nails driven between boards are more likely to be overlooked, which will cause raised shingles or leakage.
+When hand driving a nail between boards, the installer can feel the nail “missed”, and can use the claw of their hammer to pull the nail out.
+This feel is much more subtle when using a nail gun, ad nails driven between boards are more likely to be overlooked, later causing raised shingles or leakage.

 In addition to being properly located, nails must be driven flush with the surface of the shingle.
-This means that the nail cannot be over-driven or under-driven.
-This requirement is complicated by temperature, variations in wood type, and by the types of roofing and flashings that are being secured.
-Nail gun air pressure must be adjusted frequently to compensate for these variations, often requiring a trip to the compressor for each adjustment.
-It has been our experience that air pressure is most often set too high, saving the installer from the need to use a hammer to “finish” raised nails.
-Unfortunately, over-driven pneumatic nails tend to blast completely through the shingle, creating a problem that remains unseen until high winds test the installation.
-In cold weather, when shingles are less flexible, this problem may occur even when nail gun air pressure is properly set.
-Hand nailing provides a clear advantage in this regard.
+Nails should not be over-driven or under-driven.
+Variables affecting this requirement include temperature, variations in wood type, and the differing types of roofing and flashings that are being secured.
+Nail gun air pressure must be adjusted to compensate for these variations, often requiring a trip to the compressor for adjustments.
+Hand nailed installations are less apt to suffer from under-driven or over-driven nails.

 “Ice dams” are accumulations of ice that prevent normal drainage from a roof, potentially causing heavy interior leakage.
 These types of leaks are made possible by heavy snowfall, followed by outdoor temperatures that remain below freezing for extended periods of time.
 Heat loss from the building interior causes the snow to melt, but the melted snow re-freezes at the colder overhangs and gutters.
 This cycle of melting and re-freezing continues as long as temperatures remain below freezing, causing “ice dams” to grow.
 Eventually, the “dam” causes drainage to back-up beneath the roof, and enter the structure.